 Cons Of Getting An Espresso Machine

-Like any other machine, an espresso machine, no matter how great or premium, has a few shortcomings that you need to know before making your final choice.
+Like any other machine, an espresso machine, no matter how great or premium, has a few shortcomings you need to know before making your final choice.

 - Whipping up a great cup of coffee using an espresso machine requires some skills that you will take some time to amass.
 Do not expect to make fabulous coffee as soon as the machine lands on your door.